kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 = A 5-year-old boy was brought to you with fever, pain, proptosis and swollen eyelids in the right eye for 3 days.
 1. What is your diagnosis?
-#answer[*Diagnosis* : Orbital cellulitis (post‑septal infection of orbital tissues)]
+#answer[*Diagnosis* : Orbital cellulitis (post-septal infection of orbital tissues)]
 2. How will you treat the boy?
 #answer[*Treatment*
   + Hospital admission - ophthalmic emergency.
-  + Systemic (IV) broad‑spectrum antibiotics covering Staphylococcus, Streptococcus, H. influenzae:
+  + Systemic (IV) broad-spectrum antibiotics covering Staphylococcus, Streptococcus, H. influenzae:
     - e.g. IV Ceftriaxone + Cloxacillin / Vancomycin, adjust per culture.
   + Nasal decongestants / treat sinus infection (often secondary to ethmoidal sinusitis).
   + Antipyretics and analgesics.